 Good Friday – Begin the Jonah Project by reading his story from either your favorite story Bible or from his book in the Old Testament.
 (It’s short.
 You can do it!)
 Then, before you give away all the answers, have a family discussion on why Jonah is a prefigurement of the death and Resurrection of Jesus.
 Cut out the activity pieces and display them on your prayer table.

-You’ll also want to attend the Good Friday service at your church, and check page 5 of your lesson to find out why it’s a “service” instead of a Mass.
+You’ll also want to attend the Good Friday service at your church, and check your lesson to find out why it’s a “service” instead of a Mass.
 It’s solemn and beautiful and an amazing culmination to all the sufferings you’ve offered to Jesus throughout Lent.